Codecademy/docs/content/swiftui/concepts/views/terms/form/form.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

 The **`Form`** view arranges its elements into a column.
 It collects data entries and settings.
-Form is the main element used inside `Settings` on iPhone or iPad and `System Settings` on other devices.
+The `Form` view is the main element used inside `Settings` on iPhone or iPad and `System Settings` on other devices.

 ## Syntax